Birch sap: Traditional regions

 It is also widely used among the Pennsylvania Dutch, both as a traditional beverage in its own right, and particularly as a key ingredient in birch beer.

 Composition

 Birch sap contains heterosides (betuloside and monotropitoside), 17 amino acids including glutamic acid, as well as minerals, enzymes, proteins, betulinic acid and betulin, antioxidants, sugar (fructose, glucose and small amounts of sucrose) and vitamins (C and B(group)).
 Contrary to popular belief, there is no xylitol in birch sap (xylitol is a sugar alcohol that is industrially produced using high temperature and sulfuric acid, or through fermentation).

 Nutritional and medicinal uses

-Folk uses

 Folk uses have been documented which include medicinal use, supplementary nutrition, and cosmetic applications for skin and hair.

 Commercial birch sap and derivative products

 Birch sap may be consumed both fresh and naturally fermented.
-Fresh birch sap is highly perishable; even if refrigerated, it is stable for only up 7 days.
+Fresh birch sap is highly perishable; even if refrigerated, it is stable for only 7 days.
 Shelf life can be prolonged by freezing or preservation techniques.
 Existing preservation techniques include: